dimmando/abc-bookshop/README.md

 **Newsletter**

 In order for customers to stay informed about the goings in our bookshop we provide a newsletter functionality.
 This feature was developed through [Mail Chimp](https://mailchimp.com/) which is a very friendly and easy to use service.
-We plan to send out emails once a month, announcing sales, new arrivals or featured books.
+We plan to send out emails once a month, announcing sales, new arrivals.
 In the future we plan to add an occasional discount code and inform our customers about live book readings for the kids.

 When the user clicks on Subscribe Now! button, they are taken to a separate page, where they can easily fill in their email and subscribe.